sam-git/personal-goals/happy-moments/happy-moments.md

 ---
 - Had breakfast out with Elliott and Johnny.
 Was feeling a bit hung over, but the waitress was really nice and friendly came and chatted with us for a bit.
 We left her a tip.
 - Got all the way to the end of reading the chapter in Eloquent Javascript on Building a Programming Language.
 I found it tough going but it was rewarding to get to the end of it having understood everything.
+- Went for a run in a park and my legs finally didn't hurt.
 - [Wellington Sun](https://www.instagram.com/p/_3Qs6Gxd2k/)